Majidali90121/AmazoneClone/README.md

-This is my final HTML/CSS clone
+This is my final HTML/CSS Mone
 <br>
 This is me